 Dr. Martin Luther King Jr. once said, “Life’s most persistent and urgent question is: ‘What are you doing for others?’”

-Each year, Americans across the country answer that question by coming together on the King Holiday to serve their neighbors and communities through the MLK Day of Service.
+Each year, Americans across the country answer that question by coming together on the King Holiday to serve their neighbors and communities.
+The MLK Day of Service is a part of “http://www.serve.gov/” United We Serve, the President’s national call to service initiative.
+It calls for Americans from all walks of life to work together to provide solutions to the most pressing national problems.